 These types of agreements are not only available to couples contemplating marriage, but also to people in or entering into de facto relationships, including Same Sex de facto relationships.
 These agreements are known as Binding Financial Agreements and are only binding if they strictly comply with the requirements of the Family Law Act.
 We can assist you with independent legal advice about the agreement and ensure a fair outcome for all parties.

 While the actual legal process for applying for a divorce is relatively straightforward, and you may believe you don’t need a divorce lawyer, there are a number of statutory requirements that need to be met.
 Our divorce lawyers make sure your application is in the right form, appropriately signed and witnessed, with the right affidavits and certificates.

 When it comes to the issue of child custody and welfare, we understand and we know how difficult it can be to arrive at an agreement that will suit the parties and most importantly benefit the children.

 The Family Law Act is explicit in stating that the care and welfare of children is of paramount concern.
 The Act states both parents have parental responsibility for the children of the marriage.
 It is not relevant with whom the children live, as long as they are being properly cared for and their needs are being met.

 In a hostile breakdown of a marriage where children are involved, children sometimes become the target of that animosity.
 It is often this issue which is most difficult to resolve following a marriage breakdown.

-We have an expert family law team that are highly experienced in relation to property matters, and can provide valuable assistance in determining how income, financial resources and debts are divided between you and your former partner.
+We are highly experienced in property matters, and can provide valuable assistance in determining how income, financial resources and debts are divided between you and your former partner.